Masala Chai Recipe (Indian Milk Tea With Spices)

 Expert Tips

-• Spice: You may adjust the quantity of spice as required when making Indian Milk Tea.
+3. Spices: You may adjust the quantity of spices as required.
 I would suggest reducing the quantity of spice in the summertime as spices increase body heat and sweating.
 Increasing the quantity of spice may help to keep the body warm during winter or also when you have cold.

-• Strong tea: This Milk Tea recipe is a strong tea due to the taste and aroma of Assam tea along with the flavor of the spices.
+5. Strong tea: This recipe is a strong tea due to the taste and aroma of Assam tea along with the flavor of the spices.
 Adjust the amount of ginger to suit your taste.

 FAQs